 What to Do During a Heroin Overdose

-A heroin overdose is a medical emergency and one that can be fatal within minutes.1,2 With the introduction of the extremely potent synthetic opioid fentanyl to the heroin market all across the United States, overdose deaths have risen significantly in recent years.3,4 Now more than ever, it’s important to know the signs of an overdose and act quickly.
+A heroin overdose is a medical emergency and one that can be fatal within minutes.1,2 Fentanyl is making the opioid epidemic ever more deadly.3,4 Now more than ever, it’s important to know the signs of an overdose and act fast, by calling 911 and administering naloxone (Narcan) as. quickly as possible.

 How to Help if Someone is Experiencing a Heroin Overdose